Giving Opinions ESL Activities, Games and Worksheets

 Controversial Statements

 In this engaging giving and justifying opinions speaking activity, students express and justify opinions by arguing for or against a set of controversial statements.
-Working alone, students read statements on the worksheet and write down two reasons why someone might agree or disagree with each one.
+Working alone, students read statements and write down two reasons why someone might agree or disagree with each one.
 Next, in groups, comprising of two 'for' students and two 'against' students, students discuss the controversial statements, giving and justifying their opinions, and arguing for or against each statement.
-When everyone has finished, each group tells the class who gave the most convincing arguments and why.
+When the groups have finished, they tell the class who gave the most convincing arguments and why.
 As an extension, students discuss their real opinions on the controversial statements in their groups.

 Controversial Statements Preview